CMV-Fuse: Cross Modal-View Fusion of AMR, Syntax, and Knowledge Representations for Aspect Based Sentiment Analysis: Experiments

 \subsection{Main Results}

 Table~\ref{tab:main_results} shows the experimental results on the SemEval-2014 datasets.
 CMV-Fuse demonstrates competitive performance across all three datasets.
-In Restaurant14 and Twitter, it beats all the baseline models in accuracy (87.76\%, 78.13\%) and achieves comparable Macro-F1 (81.99\%, 77.06\%).
+In Restaurant14, Laptop14 and Twitter, it beats all the baseline models in accuracy (87.76\%, 82.71\%, 78.13\%) and achieves comparable Macro-F1 (81.99\%, 79.79 77.06\%).
 This highlights the effectiveness of our Cross Modal-View Fusion in capturing aspect-sentiment relationships.

-Compared to syntax-focused models like Dual GCN (87.13\%) and dotGCN (86.16\%), CMV-Fuse improves by +0.63\% and +1.60\% respectively.
-Comparing it with an BiSyn-GAT, an model which also works on constituency and dependency trees, we see an accuracy improvement of +0.27\% and +0.14\% respectively on Restaurant14 and Twitter.

-Performance variations across datasets show that: (1) Restaurant14 benefits from knowledge integration, (2) Laptop14 relies more on syntactic patterns, and (3) Twitter requires robust semantic abstraction.
-These findings demonstrate that CMV-Fuse effectively integrates syntactic, semantic, and knowledge views for improved aspect-based sentiment analysis.
+Compared to syntax-centric graph models such as Dual GCN (87.13\%) and dotGCN (86.16\%), CMV-Fuse improves accuracy on Restaurant14 by 0.63 percentage points and 1.60 percentage points, respectively, demonstrating the benefit of incorporating semantic abstraction and external knowledge beyond purely syntactic structures.
+Compared with BiSyn-GAT, which jointly models constituency and dependency trees, CMV-Fuse achieves consistent gains of 0.27 percentage points on accuracy for Restaurant14 and 0.14 percentage points for Twitter, highlighting the advantage of systematic multi-view integration over syntax-only dual-graph designs.
+CMV-Fuse also remains competitive with recent semantic and graph enhanced SOTA models, outperforming TextGT by 0.45 percentage points on accuracy for Restaurant14 and S2GSL by 0.40 percentage points on Twitter, while achieving the best overall performance on Laptop14 (82.71\% accuracy, 79.79\% Macro-F1).
+Overall, these results indicate that integrating AMR semantics, syntactic structure, semantic attention, and external knowledge enables more robust aspect-level sentiment reasoning across diverse datasets.

-We conduct further ablation studies (Appendix A) to assess the impact of multi-view fusion, contrastive learning objectives, and architectural choices.
-Results show that combining all three views (AMR, syntax, and knowledge) achieves the best performance (87.76\%accuracy).
+We conduct comprehensive ablation studies (Appendix B) to isolate and understand the individual contribution of each view (AMR, DEP, CON, SEM, KG), effectiveness of complementary view pairings and impact of different training objectives (e.g., alignment and contrastive losses) on performance gains.
+This analysis clarifies which components drive performance gains and avoids attributing improvements to the framework without evidence (results in Appendix B Tables \ref{tab:fusion_results} and \ref{tab:loss_results}).
+Results show that combining all three views (AMR, syntax, and knowledge) achieves the best performance (87.76\% accuracy).
 Contrastive learning, especially for semantic consistency, is crucial for model performance.